 Our core team includes psychologist David Clark and anthropologist John Stanton, who bring together complementary knowledge and skills to the project.
 When they first met in March 2017, John had been involved with the Carrolup Story for over 40 years and David was planning a book about the Carrolup child artists.

-Our enthusiasm and passion are shared by our other core team members, award-winning Cinematographer Simon Akkerman and website developer Ash Whitney.
-Simon has agreed to help us develop a documentary film project focused on the Carrolup Story.
+Our enthusiasm and passion are shared by our other core team member, website developer Ash Whitney.
 Ash was a natural choice to help produce the planned Storytelling, Education and Healing resource, since he had developed David’s websites in the past.

 Our team aims to: